webdevshekhar/LiveTimeQuotes-Chrome-Wallpaper-Extension/README.md

 3. **Share Your Extension:**
     - Upon approval, you'll receive a notification and a unique link for users to install directly from the Chrome Web Store.

-## Contributing

-We welcome contributions to improve LiveTimeQuotes!
-If you have ideas or want to fix bugs, feel free to fork the repository on GitHub and submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact

-For any questions or feedback about LiveTimeQuotes, reach out to [your email address].
+For any questions or feedback about LiveTimeQuotes, reach out to pandeyshekhar47@gmail.com.